Rubin-unige/assignment1_rt/README.md

 - These solutions should effectively handle the issue of the turtle overshooting the defined boundaries.
 However, more advanced solutions—such as smoother control algorithms or more reactive handling of movement commands—could be implemented for a more refined system.
 For the scope of this assignment, these implementations are sufficient.

 ## Summary
+The current implementation successfully meets the main objectives of the assignment with a well-structured approach.

+The `user interface` node performs key tasks smoothly: spawning `turtle2`, allowing users to select which turtle to control, and setting both angular and linear velocities.
+It also checks and handles invalid user input, ensuring the system remains robust and reliable.
+The node moves the turtles for one second based on the input, stops them, and then prompts the user for further commands.

-The current implementation thoroughly addresses the core aspects of the assignment, ensuring that the turtles stop at the designated boundaries and avoid potential collisions by halting at a defined distance threshold.
-While the handling of overshoot and boundary issues has been removed for now, the program still includes basic checks for overshoot.
-Specifically, it notifies the user when an overshoot occurs or when the turtles are too close to each other.
+Similarly, the `distance monitor` node efficiently handles the required tasks.
+It ensures turtles stop at designated boundaries and prevents collisions by halting them at a defined distance threshold.
+Although advanced handling of overshoot and boundary issues has been removed for now, the program still includes basic checks for overshoot, notifying the user when it occurs or when the turtles are too close to one another.

-The solution is stable and reliable in its current form, but there is still room for future improvements and optimizations.
-Potential areas for enhancement include refining the distance monitoring system, improving boundary handling for greater precision, and integrating more advanced features to offer better control and flexibility over the turtle interactions.
+Overall, the solution is stable and reliable in its current form, but there is potential for future improvements and optimizations.
+Areas for enhancement include refining the distance monitoring system, improving boundary handling for greater precision, and integrating more advanced features to offer better control and flexibility in managing turtle interactions.